AOSSIE-Org/Monumento/docs/GSOC/2022/Aman.md

 - Introduction of more feature in the chat screen
 - Making it even more compatible on iOS
 - Refactor the code to get dynamic monuments model data from the database
-- Push notifications using FCM or any other service

 I want to thank the AOSSIE community and my very supportive mentors, Jaideep Prasad, Thuvarakan Tharmarajasingam.
 Being a part of this incredible community feels great.
 I have learnt a lot in these past 3-4 months and would continue contributing as much as I can.